anhduc2203/vote_spammer/README.md

 ### Is it worth it?
 * I successfully procrastinated for 5 hours, so yeah, pretty darn worth it
 * I also got the script to work, which is cool too

+##Updates:

+#### Update 1: Dec 21, 2017
+* Turns out the contest closes on the 24th, so we have extra time to spam!
+* We successfully reached the goal of 2000 votes, and surpassed it by an insane margin.
+* Currently sitting at 4300+ votes
+* We managed to get our contestant into the top 100 as well!
+Great success